East Asian Studies, Master 1 subject

 • What did the Chinese, Japanese and Korean languages sound like 1000 and 500 years ago?

-• What kind of exchange had been taking place between China, Japan and Korea historically?
+• What kind of exchange had been taking place between Japan and other Asian countries historically?

-• Where does traditional and modern Janpan and Korean culture figure within the East-Asian and global context?
+• Where does traditional and modern Korean culture figure within the East-Asian and global context?

 Profile